Loading…

 Sound Studies Researcher, NOVA University Lisbon

-A PhD in ethnomusicology and museum studies and a curator, I am committed to exploring the diverse communicative capacities of sound, encompassing its representational, emotional, and sensory dimensions.
-My goal is to gain insights into how people connect with sound, both in their...
+A PhD in ethnomusicology and museum studies and a curator, I am committed to exploring the diverse meaning-making capabilities of sound when exhibited in museums, encompassing the representational, emotional, sensorial, and social, as well as its ability to foster imagination and...
 Read More →

 avatar for Jonas Kirkegaard